web-infra-dev/rsbuild/packages/document/docs/en/config/output/assetsRetry.md

 - **Type:** `undefined | boolean | 'anonymous' | 'use-credentials'`
 - **Default:** `same as html.crossorigin`

-When initiating a retry for assets, Builder will recreate the `<script>` tags.
+When initiating a retry for assets, Rsbuild will recreate the `<script>` tags.
 This option allows you to set the `crossorigin` attribute for these tags.

 By default, the value of `assetsRetry.crossOrigin` will be consistent with the `html.crossorigin` configuration, so no additional configuration is required.
 If you need to configure the recreated tags separately, you can use this option, for example: